-When the 2018 Farm Bill was passed, it did a lot more than change the legal status of hemp in the US.
-Aside from dramatically changing the current scope of CBD regulation across the country, experts unanimously agree it will spur a significant change in America’s economic landscape as well.
+The passage of the 2018 Farm Bill did a lot more than change the legal status of hemp in America.
+Besides dramatically changing the current scope of CBD regulation across the country, experts unanimously agree it will spur a significant change in America’s economic landscape as well.

-So what are the economic benefits of hemp production?
 As it turns out, there’s a lot of money in hemp.
 Like, multi-billion dollar money.
 We’ve already seen the financial boom of the CBD industry rapidly sweep across the country.
-When it comes to hemp economics, however, CBD is just the tip of the iceberg compared to what’s on the horizon.
+When it comes to hemp economics, however, CBD is merely the tip of the iceberg.

 Hemp Money: The Economic Future of Legal Hemp

-In a recent report, it was suggested that the global industrial hemp market is expected to grow from $4.6 billion to $26.6 billion by 2025.
-This global growth is predicted to be driven across several different areas, with the increase in demand for hemp food production to drive the industry steadily forward.
+It was suggested in a recent report that the global industrial hemp market is expected to grow from $4.6 billion to $26.6 billion by 2025.
+This global growth is predicted to be driven across several different industries, with the increase in demand for hemp food production to drive the industry steadily forward.

-It’s suggested that the compound annual growth rate (CAGR) of the worldwide CBD market will grow approximately 32% in the five-year period between 2019-2024.
+The compound annual growth rate (CAGR) of the worldwide CBD market is suggested to grow approximately 32% in the five-year period between 2019-2024.
 According to New Frontier Data, the US hemp industry as a whole is looking to expand at an 18.4% CAGR between 2018-2022.

 How Will the US Farm Bill Affect Hemp Economics?